cschang810/ascon128-python/README.md

 # Ascon-128

-This is a straightforward Python implementation of Ascon-128, a lightweight AEAD algorithm.
+This is a straightforward Python implementation of Ascon-128, a lightweight AEAD algorithm that has been.

+Ascon has been selected as one of the ten finalists of [NIST Lightweight Cryptography competition](https://csrc.nist.gov/projects/lightweight-cryptography/finalists).

 ## Run